zaherabdulazeez/wizi/README.md

 ##For Development

 1. Extend the functionality to Mayavi by writing modules.
 Practically - any 3D application's offscreen renderwindow and Camera can be used to write a module to extend wizi's functionality to the module.
 Look into wizi_offscreen.py.
-2. VTKCameraTrackBallInteractor is just one way of interacting with the offscreen renderwindow.
+2. VTKTrackBallCameraInteractor is just one way of interacting with the offscreen renderwindow.
 More ways of interacting with renderwindow.
 3. Implement "diff"-ing and compression for image delivery for faster and light-weight visualization

 ##Branches